Children’s Camps

 Why isn’t there an online registration option for overnight camps?

-Due to limitations with Eventbrite, we are going the old-fashioned way for forms and payment!
+This could be an option in the future.
+We are going the old-fashioned way for forms and payment!
 Our Education Coordinator is taking registrations and will process your registration as soon as possible.
 Please send completed forms to Katelyn.Murray6@gnb.ca.
 We appreciate your understanding.

 When did the last Visiting Cousins program take place?